WebberZone/top-10-fast-tracker/readme.txt

 Tags: popular posts, top 10, tracker
 Contributors: webberzone, Ajay
 Donate link: https://ajaydsouza.com/donate/
-Stable tag: trunk
+Stable tag: 1.1.0
-Requires at least: 5.4
+Requires at least: 5.9
-Tested up to: 5.9
+Tested up to: 6.4
+Requires PHP: 7.4
 License: GPLv2 or later

 Addon for Top 10 that incorporates a high performance tracker.

 == Description ==

-Older versions of [Top 10](https://webberzone.com/plugins/top-10/) included a high performance tracker that worked with an external excel file loading a minimal WordPress environment.
+Older versions of [Top 10](https://webberzone.com/plugins/top-10/) included a high performance tracker that worked with an external JavaScript file loading a minimal WordPress environment.
 This free addon will allow you to bring back this tracker and significantly speed up Top 10.

+This plugin is an addon to the [Top 10](https://webberzone.com/plugins/top-10/) plugin.
+You must have Top 10 v3.x installed for this plugin to work.

 = Contribute =